You can see our other Friday the 13th lists here. Today, it’s time for Friday the 13th Part VII: The New Blood (1988), aka, Jason Vs. Carrie.

 1. It was originally supposed to be Freddy Vs. Jason

 By 1987, New Line’s Nightmare on Elm Street was the new horror movie franchise king, and Paramount wanted in on that but wasn’t willing to play fair.
-They proposed a Freddy Vs. Jason team-up movie which they would totally control and handle domestic distribution, giving New Line international distribution at a time when the international market was not particularly important.
-New Line said “Aw hell no” to that noise, and the two sides went their separate ways.
+They proposed a Freddy Vs. Jason team-up movie which they would totally control and handle domestic distribution for, giving New Line international distribution at a time when the international market was not particularly important.
+New Line said thanks, but no thanks (and maybe a “go to hell” thrown in for good measure), and the two sides went their separate ways.
 That was okay because when Friday the 13th Executive Producer Frank Mancuso, Jr. asked Friday the 13th Part VI director Tom McLoughlin to brainstorm potential Freddy Vs. Jason story ideas he came up completely empty.

 2. Why did they make it Jason Vs. Carrie?